Garage drawings must be purchased prior to February 15, 2023. (Drawings are $400; this $400 will be credited toward the final building price.)

 Sometimes I wish I had gone with a 12’x30’ garage as it would have given me more space to park things inside.
 But at the time I was thinking I wanted to keep the backyard open.
 I guess they say hindsight is better than foresight.

-Which reminds me of another very important point that you SHOULD NOT miss!
+This reminds me of another very important point that you SHOULD NOT miss!

 Buy a bigger portable garage than you think you need